 - When is NIPT Normally Done?

-- How Is NIPT Test Different from the Combined/Quadruple Test?
+- How is the NIPT Test Different From the Combined/ Quadruple Test?

 - How Does the Non-Invasive Prenatal Test Work?